Vancouver hosts several fireworks events including at New Year’s, Canada Day, Halloween and the English Bay fireworks competitions in July.

 Canada Day Fireworks

-In 2023 Canada Day fireworks occurred at events in Surrey, White Rock, Burnaby, Port Coquitlam, Coquitlam and Steveston Village.
-For more information on Canada Day fireworks and other festivities throughout the Lower Mainland on July 1st, click Canada Day Fireworks.
+Last year there were Canada Day fireworks at events in Surrey, White Rock, Burnaby, Port Coquitlam, Coquitlam, Delta, Harrison Hot Springs and Abbotsford.
+There were also Drone Shows in Chilliwack and the Township of Langley.
+For more information about Canada Day fireworks and other festivities throughout the Lower Mainland on July 1st, click Canada Day Fireworks.
+Another article that might be of interest is Drone Shows in the Lower Mainland.

 Celebration of Light Fireworks

-Vancouver’s biggest and most famous fireworks event is the Celebration of Light international fireworks competition that takes place in English Bay.
+Vancouver’s biggest and most famous fireworks event is the Celebration of Light fireworks competition that takes place in English Bay.

 BC Day Fireworks